fghaas/froscon2020/README.md

-# No, really, don't chuck everything in Slack
+# No, we won’t have a video call for that!
 Communications for distributed teams

-This is a personal talk.
-It does not claim to be rooted in statistical analysis or scientific rigour, and the evidence presented is anecdotal.
-But it might be insightful to anyone joining, leaving, or interacting with a remote team.

 * * *

-Rendered slides from this presentation are at <https://fghaas.github.io/dont_chuck_everything_in_slack>.
+Rendered slides from this presentation are at <https://fghaas.github.io/froscon2020>.

 * * *